-- The flux is highly sensitive to moisture, you must weld immediately when you open the package to avoid high porosity.
+- The flux is highly sensitive to moisture, you must weld immediately when you open the package to avoid porosity.

 No matter how experienced a welder gets, pretty and strong aluminum beads are hard to get with this process.

-The advantages of aluminum stick welding are welding in windy environments and on somewhat dirty metal.
+The advantages of aluminum stick welding are working in windy environments and on somewhat dirty metal.
 These characteristics make stick welding suitable for repairing aluminum in the field.
 It’s also the cheapest option, you only buy the rods you need.

 The best overall way for the best-looking and strongest welds, even on thin aluminum, is TIG welding.
 But it’s a hard process to learn, expensive, and suitable for small joints.

-Pulsed MIG welding can offer high productivity work and out-of-position welding.
+Pulsed MIG welding can offer high-productivity work and out-of-position welding.
 It can also weld thin aluminum.
 But it’s expensive to buy.

 Stick welding, however, cannot offer good-looking welds, and it’s hard to avoid defects such as porosity.
 It’s only suitable for repair work.